gnuhpc/All-About-SDE-Interview/README.md

 I am a data infra/platform software engineer from China, so the backend related technical skills are included and some Chinese may be mixed into the comments.

-Any feedback will be welcomed.
+Any feedback or reference violations will be welcomed.
 Please post them in the issue section.